Hijab Ban

 A SNAPSHOT | OUR WORK

-On June 16, 2025, we will pass a shameful milestone: it will have been six years since Quebec’s Bill 21, officially known as An Act Respecting the Laicity of the State, was passed into law.
-That law bans Quebecers who wear religious symbols (such as a turban, hijab or kippah) from being empl.oyed in several public-sector jobs.
+On June 16, 2025, it will be six years since Quebec’s Bill 21, officially known as An Act Respecting the Laicity of the State, was passed into law.
+That law bans Quebecers who wear religious symbols (such as a turban, hijab, or kippah) from being employed in several public-sector jobs.

 Our advocacy team raised their voices, met officials, hosted press conferences, and built interfaith coalitions crying out for action.

-At the National Council of Canadian Muslims (NCCM), we have been at the forefront of the fight against Bill 21, Quebec’s discriminatory secularism law that bans public sector workers from wearing religious symbols.
+At the NCCM, we have been at the forefront of the fight against Bill 21, Quebec’s discriminatory secularism law that bans public sector workers from wearing religious symbols.
 Through persistent advocacy, community mobilization, and strategic engagement, we have successfully pushed provincial leaders across Canada to take a stand against this unjust law.

-Among provinces, Manitoba Premier Brian Pallister was the first to take a public stance on Bill 21 on July 4, saying that “there has been relative silence on this issue.”
+Among provinces, Manitoba Premier Brian Pallister was the first to go public on Bill 21 on July 4, saying that “there has been relative silence on this issue.”

 The Manitoba government took out newspaper and electronic advertisements in Quebec that welcome civil servants there to move to Manitoba if they feel threatened by their province’s ban on religious symbols in the workplace.